 White wine has existed for at least 4,000 years.
-White wines are often used as an apéritif before a meal, with dessert, or as a refreshing drink between meals.
-White wines are often considered more refreshing and lighter in both style and taste than the majority of their red wine counterparts.
-Due to their acidity, aroma, and ability to soften meat and deglaze cooking juices, white wines are often used in cooking.
+People often serve white wines as an apéritif before a meal, with dessert, or as a refreshing drink between meals.
+Many people consider white wines more refreshing and lighter in both style and taste than most red wines.
+Their acidity, aroma, and ability to soften meat and deglaze cooking juices also make people use white wines frequently in cooking.

 The wide variety of white wines comes from the large number of varieties, methods of winemaking, and ratios of residual sugar.
 White wine is mainly from “white” grapes, which are green or yellow in color, such as the Chardonnay, Sauvignon Blanc and Riesling.
-Some white wine is also made from grapes with colored skin, provided that the obtained wort is not stained.
-Pinot noir, for example, is commonly used to produce champagne.
+Winemakers also make some white wine from grapes with colored skin, as long as the obtained wort does not become stained.
+For example, they commonly use Pinot Noir to produce Champagne.

 Among the many types of white wine, dry white wine is the most common.
-More or less aromatic and tangy, it is derived from the complete fermentation of the wort (the grape juice from the initial pressing process).
-Sweet wines, on the other hand, are produced by interrupting the fermentation before all the grape sugars are converted into alcohol; this is called Mutage or fortification.
+Winemakers produce it through the complete fermentation of the wort (the grape juice from the initial pressing process), giving it a more or less aromatic and tangy character.
+On the other hand, they produce sweet wines by interrupting fermentation before all the grape sugars convert into alcohol; they call this process Mutage or fortification.
 The methods of enriching wort with sugar are multiple: on-ripening on the vine, passerillage (straining), or the use of noble rot.
-Sparkling wines, which are mostly white, are wines where the carbon dioxide from the fermentation is kept dissolved in the wine and becomes gas when the bottle is opened.
+Winemakers produce sparkling wines, which are mostly white, by keeping the carbon dioxide from fermentation dissolved in the wine, so it turns into gas when they open the bottle.

 Fermentation Process